 1. An Administrative Conference is a meeting between a respondent and a Case Resolution Coordinator to review an incident, explain the Community Standards process, and review possible options for resolving the matter.

 2. After reviewing the incident with the respondent, the Case Resolution Coordinator will determine appropriate allegation(s) and/or violation(s), if any, and whether or not the situation may be resolved informally by marking the case as an educational conference or by signing a Case Resolution Form with the respondent.
 If the matter is unable to be resolved informally, the Case Resolution Coordinator may refer the matter for a formal Investigation/Administrative Review.
-Respondents may also request an Investigation/Administrative Review.
+Respondents or complainants may also request an Investigation/Administrative Review.
 Requests for an Investigation/Administrative Review will typically be granted.

-3. If a respondent does not attend an Administrative Conference on the date specified the incident may be referred to an Investigation/Administrative Review.
+3. .
+If a respondent does not attend an Administrative Conference on the date specified the incident may be referred to an Investigation/Administrative Review.

 4. Findings of "not responsible" result in the matter being closed.
 Students will receive this disposition in writing.